scottstanie/trodi/README.md

   * date     (date) datetime64[ns] 2015-02-08 2015-03-28 ...
 2015-06-20
 ```

-The `labels` dataset gives a `True` for any SAR dates determined to be an outlier.
+The `labels` dataset gives a `True` for any SAR dates determined to be significantly noisier than the other acquisitions.

 In MATLAB, you can read the results using `ncread`: